Two Killed In Bangladesh As Fighting Rages On Myanmar Border: Police - UrduPoint

 Two Killed In Bangladesh As Fighting Rages On Myanmar Border: Police

+At least two people were killed in Bangladesh Monday after mortar shells fired from Myanmar during clashes there landed across the border, as terrified residents reported heavy fighting and medics treated several with gunshot wounds

-Tumbru, (APP - UrduPoint / Pakistan Point News - 5th Feb, 2024) At least two persons were killed in Bangladesh Monday after mortar shells fired from Myanmar during clashes there landed in a village across the border, police said.
+Tumbru, (APP - UrduPoint / Pakistan Point News - 5th Feb, 2024) At least two people were killed in Bangladesh Monday after mortar shells fired from Myanmar during clashes there landed across the border, as terrified residents reported heavy fighting and medics treated several with gunshot wounds.

-"They were sitting in the kitchen... when a mortar hit the place," Ara's daughter-in-law said, too distraught to give her name.
+"They were sitting in the kitchen... when a mortar hit the place," Ara's daughter-in-law said.

 "She was serving lunch to the Rohingya man who was hired by the family for farm work when they were hit."

+Hasina Banu, 50, returned to her home in Tumbru early Monday after four days, only to be caught in fresh clashes.
+She reported seeing helicopter gunships firing nearby.

+"I didn't eat anything since last night," Banu said.
+"We are in constant fear for our life."

-Bangladesh Home Minister Asaduzzaman Khan on Sunday said that border police officers from neighbouring Myanmar's Rakhine state had "entered our territory for self-protection" ahead of advancing AA fighters.
+Bangladesh Home Minister Asaduzzaman Khan said Sunday that border police officers from neighbouring Myanmar's Rakhine state had "entered our territory for self-protection" ahead of advancing AA fighters.

 A spokesman of the Border Guard Bangladesh, the country's frontier forces, told AFP Monday that "at least 95 border officers of Myanmar have crossed the border and taken shelter in Bangladeshi border posts".